petehumphries/credit_risk_capstone/README.md

 The most important files in the repo are:

+ * notebooks/credit_risk_modeling_02_preparation.ipynb - main notebook for fine classing of variables
  * notebooks/credit_risk_modeling_03_modeling.ipynb - main notebook for modelling and insights
-  * notebooks/credit_risk_modeling_02_preparation.ipynb - main notebook for fine classing of variables
+ * notebook/credit_risk_modeling_04_ead_lgd_modeling.ipynb - where the results are brought together
  * data - folder containing all data sources, raw and cleaned

 ## Future Work